test2125/test2125/README.md

 🎓 BSc from the University, where I gained a strong foundation in problem solving and analytical thinking.

+🌱 On this GitHub, you'll find a collection of my projects and resources that showcase my skills and my love for data analysis.
+Let's turn data into knowledge together!

 ## Professional Philosophy

 **Continuous Learning:** Always updating skills and knowledge.